tbachlechner/Heuristik/README.md

 ### Issues/Notes

 - Over-fitting is one of the main issues.
 The dataset used to train the model contains about 5M words, and the model achieves a >99% accuracy on the training set after about 10 epochs, inhibiting any further increase in generalization performance.
-While hyperparameter-tuning might somewhat ammeliorate this issue, a larger dataset is likely to most effectively address this issue.
+While hyperparameter-tuning might somewhat ammeliorate this issue, a larger dataset is likely most effective to address this issue.

 - News reports containing "earnings calls" are predicted as highly significant.